FacilMap/facilmap/client/API.md

 If the opening the pad failed ([`setPadId(padId)`](#setpadidpadid) promise got rejected), the error message is stored in this property.

+### `loading`

+A number that indicates how many requests are currently pending.
+You can use this to show a loading spinner or disable certain
+UI elements while the value is greater than 0.

 Events
 ------